If you’ve chosen the intelligent, independent, inquisitive cat as your new companion, it’d be helpful to know how much owning one could cost you.

 It can be easily done by your vet or by the organisation that you adopt your cat from if they’re a rescue.
 However, it’s up to you to make sure that the database is kept up to date with your latest details.

 Kittens will need to be vaccinated while they’re young to protect them against certain illnesses, infections and viruses.

 At nine weeks, they receive their first lot of vaccinations, and then their second set three months later.
-Together, these rounds could cost up to approximately £90. a.
+Together, these rounds could cost up to approximately £70.

 They’ll also require a booster vaccine every year to protect against cat flu, infections, and feline leukaemia.

 Worm and flea treatments could set you back up to £75 for a six-month course.
 However, there’s a huge variety in price depending on the brand you choose.
 Lower cost options are widely available, although there has been reported resistance to many of the budget brands and it is always best to use medication recommended by your vet.